mcarvalho1/Simple-NerdFonts-Downloader/README.md

 ## Introduction

-Testing a few Linux distros, it was always too much of a hassle to have to download and install them on the system.
-So I decided to create this script that automates this entire process, so that I could stop wasting so much time customizing my shell or my system.
+Testing various Linux distributions, I consistently found it cumbersome to download and install them on the system.
+Consequently, I resolved to develop a script that streamlines the entire process, enabling me to avoid expending excessive time on customizing my shell or system.

 ## Installation